makersacademy/chitter-challenge/resources/account_repository_recipe.md

     # SELECT id, email, password, name, username FROM accounts WHERE id = $1;

     # Returns a single Account object.
   end

+  # Gets a single record by its username
+  # One argument: the username (string)
+  def find_with_username(username)
+    # Executes the SQL query:
+    # SELECT id, email, password, name, username FROM accounts WHERE username = $1;

+    # Returns a single Account object
+  end

   def create(account)